-The water that is used by this system is purchased from Warren County Water System
+The water that is used by this system is surface water purchased from Warren County.
+Warren County purchases water from Henderson-Kerr Lake Water System which treats water from Kerr Lake.

 Source Water Assessment Program (SWAP) Results

 The North Carolina Department of Environmental Quality (DEQ), Public Water Supply (PWS) Section, Source Water Assessment Program (SWAP) conducted assessments for all drinking water sources across North Carolina.
 The purpose of the assessments was to determine the susceptibility of each drinking water source (well or surface water intake) to Potential Contaminant Sources (PCSs).
 The results of the assessment are available in SWAP Assessment Reports that include maps, background information and a relative susceptibility rating of Higher, Moderate or Lower.